MikeyLHolm/Hive-corewar/README.md

 # Hive-corewar
  In this project, you will create a virtual “arena” in which programs will fight against one another (the “Champions”).
 You will also create an assembler to compile those Champions as well as a Champion to show the world that you can create life from coffee.

+ This is the final project of the algorithm branch in Hive's Foundation part of studies.
+Onwards to Internships and Mastery studies...

 ![Visualizer](https://github.com/MikeyLHolm/Hive-corewar/blob/master/cw_vfx.png)